Feeling a bit peckish before your fashionably late dinner reservation in Venice? Don't feel hungry enough to chow down on a formal meal?

-Ombra, of course, means "shade" and the use of the word to define a glass of wine evidently starts with the early wine merchants who set up shop in Piazza San Marco, changing the location of their wares to follow the shade of the bell tower.
-After all, the heat of the sun would ruin the wine!
-The name stuck, and a small glass of local wine remains an ombra in Venice.
+Ombra means "shade."
+The use of the word to define a glass of wine dates back to the days of wine merchants who used to set up shop in the Piazza San Marco, changing the location of their wares to follow the shade of the bell tower since the heat of the sun would ruin the wine.
+The name stuck, and a small glass of local wine in Venice remains an ombra.

 03 of 06

-Food in a bàcaro reflects the history of the Venetian kitchen.
+The food you will find in a bacaro reflects the food you will find in a Venetian kitchen.
 Mostly, there is seafood in various forms.
-There will almost always be traditional staples like baccalà mantecato, a creamy saltcod served over a wedge of polenta, and baked cuttlefish or shrimp, and even little meatballs.
+There will almost always be traditional staples like baccala mantecato, a creamy salted cod served over a wedge of polenta.
+You will also find baked cuttlefish or shrimp and even little meatballs.

-Recently, Italians have become big fans of raw fish, the new sashimi-eaters.
-There will likely be raw fish as an option.
+Recently, Italians have become big fans of raw fish, the culinary world's newest sashimi makers.
+So, there will likely be raw fish as an option.

 The food is usually laid out on large platters behind glass in shelves over the bar.
-You belly up to the bar (or push your way through the thongs of people) and order, usually by pointing to what you'd like.
-Each portion will likely cost you from 2 to 4 euro.
-Choose wisely.
+You make your way to the bar (usually pushing your way through throngs of people) and order by pointing to what you would like.
+Each portion will likely cost you from 2 to 4 euros.

 04 of 06